pkelaita/Cliff/README.md

 ## Planned Features

-- Chat mode with sliding memory
+- Regular updates with new models, etc.
-- Support for Ollama (I need to update [L2M2](https://github.com/pkelaita/l2m2) for this)
-- Other features as they come to mind
+- Not sure what else this thing really needs, but open to suggestions!